adopted-ember-addons/ember-data-factory-guy/README.md

   store.findAll('user') // fires ajax request for all user records
 ```

-An Integration test ( to stub that ajax call and return factory guy data )
+An acceptance test ( to stub that ajax call and return factory guy data )
 will look like this:

 ```javascript